 - For breakfast I pretty much always eat 2% fat Greek yogurt and 3 brazil nuts with a little cinnamon on top.
-Sometimes I’ll add a couple of these protein balls if I’m really hungry.
 Why do I eat this?
 A high protein breakfast is important.
 Cinnamon helps regulate your blood sugar (and I like the taste).
 Brazil nuts give you selenium and selenium has a wide variety of health benefits.
 I also like the taste. 🙂 I almost never skip breakfast.

 - For lunch I usually eat basic tomato sauce I make myself.
 It’s easy and full of nutrients.
-Buckwheat pasta has a totally different nutritional profile than regular whole wheat pasta and it’s gluten free.
-I find I have more energy when I don’t eat wheat.
+Lately I’ve been going more low carb so now I eat konjac noodles with the tomato sauce and I mix in some walnuts for protein and nutrients.
 Then I eat one serving of this raw fudge.

 - For dinner I usually eat a giant green salad from romaine and red leaf lettuce, lemon juice, sunflower seeds, salt, pepper, and olive oil.
-And since that still leaves me a bit hungry, I’ll have a serving or two of this Sweet Potato, Fennel, and Crispy Kale and Quinoa salad.
+And since that still leaves me a bit hungry, I’ll have a serving of something from the recipes page here.

 My food goals are always the same—high nutrients, low to no sugar/fructose.